Museum Studies Online Certificate Program

 The Exhibit: from Concept to Opening and Beyond

 As a supplement to the certificate program, or as a stand-alone experience for museum professionals and those who are interested in furthering their knowledge of the exhibit process, this course presents an in-depth study of the components that make a successful museum exhibition, whether permanent or temporary.
 Topics include: concept, research, conservation, publications, design, lighting, budget, loans, advertising, sponsorship, education and visitor satisfaction, with subject-specialist guest speakers.
-This course is offered only in-person at our Chicago campus.
+This course is only offered in-person at our Chicago campus during the summer term.